mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 The last main feature on fiber that the ZIO library provides is interrupting the execution of a fiber.
 Why should we interrupt a fiber?
 The main reason is that some action external to the fiber execution turns the fiber useless.
 So, to not waste system resources, it's better to interrupt the fiber.

-Imagine that, while Bob is taking a bath, and the water is waiting to boil, Alice calls him to invite him to breakfast in a Cafe.
-Then, Bob doesn't need the water anymore.
+Imagine that, while Bob is taking a bath, and the water is waiting to boil, Alice calls him to breakfast in a Cafe.
+But, then, Bob doesn't need the water anymore.
 So, we should interrupt the associated fiber.

 In ZIO, we can interrupt a `Fiber` using the `interrupt` function: